dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel-VS.md

 ## Add a data model

-In this section, you are adding classes to manage movies in a database.
+In this section, you're adding classes to manage movies in a database.

 1. In **Solution Explorer**, right-click the RazorPagesMovie project.
 Select **Add** > **New Folder**.
 Name the folder `Models`.
 1. Right click the `Models` folder.
 Select **Add** > **Class**.
 Name the class `Movie`.